-Riverine and pluvial flood risk management
+13.2.2.1.2 Riverine and pluvial flood risk management

-Structural flood protection (e.g. levees) is considered economically beneficial in densely populated areas (Alfieri et al., 2016; Dottori et al., 2020) and could reduce flood damage of ~45% is estimated under 1.5°C GWL and ~70% under 3°C GWL (Dottori et al., 2020).
+Structural flood protection (e.g., levees) is considered economically beneficial in densely populated areas (Alfieri et al., 2016; Dottori et al., 2020) and could reduce flood damage by ~45% as estimated under 1.5°C GWL and ~70% under 3°C GWL (Dottori et al., 2020).

 Providing more room for water through NbS is increasingly considered (Kreibich et al., 2015) as they can reduce risk effectively at lower costs, except in places with limited space or in areas with large protection.
-Such measures include (forest) restoration for upstream retention, restoration of river channels, and widening riverbeds for natural flood retention (Kreibich et al., 2015; Barth and Döll, 2016; Wyżga et al., 2018).
+Such measures include (forest) restoration for upstream retention, restoration of river channels and widening riverbeds for natural flood retention (Kreibich et al., 2015; Barth and Döll, 2016; Wyżga et al., 2018).
 Natural retention areas are estimated to be the most effective option to reduce riverine flood risk across Europe in the 21st century, followed by protection (low evidence) (Dottori et al., 2020).

 Wet and dry proofing of buildings can be applied at household level.
-While measures taken at household levels can reduce the risk of flooding, there is often insufficient investment (Bamberg et al., 2017; Aerts et al., 2018) (medium confidence).
-Reasons include low awareness or under-estimation of the risk (Kellens et al., 2013), low perceived efficacy of adaptation measures (van Valkengoed and Steg, 2019), and lack of financial support (Kreibich, 2011).
-In the long-term, risk reduction measures by governments are projected to outweigh floodproofing at household level, in particular in WCE, while for near-term household adaptation or regionally in SEU this could reduce risk more effectively (Haer et al., 2019).
-Relocation of households has occurred in response to river flood events, e.g. the 2013 flood events along the Danube river in Austria, with financial compensation playing a crucial role (Mayr et al., 2020; Thaler and Fuchs, 2020; Thaler, 2021).
+While measures taken at household level can reduce the risk of flooding, there is often insufficient investment (medium confidence) (Bamberg et al., 2017; Aerts et al., 2018).
+Reasons include low awareness or under-estimation of the risk (Kellens et al., 2013), low perceived efficacy of adaptation measures (van Valkengoed and Steg, 2019) and lack of financial support (Kreibich, 2011).
+In the long term, risk reduction measures by governments are projected to outweigh floodproofing at household level, in particular in WCE, while for near-term household adaptation or regionally in SEU this could reduce risk more effectively (Haer et al., 2019).
+Relocation of households has occurred in response to river flood events (e.g., the 2013 flood events along the Danube River in Austria), with financial compensation playing a crucial role (Mayr et al., 2020; Thaler and Fuchs, 2020; Thaler, 2021).